pnahratow/pnahratow.github.io/content/endeavors/mdltut.md

 Quake 1 textures have only 256 colors.
 Luckily this is something the mdl exporter does take care of too.
 It finds the closest color match for each pixel of your texture and converts the image this way.
 However there is one thing to be wary of.
 The last 32 color in this palette are fullbright colors.
 In-game quake does manipulate your texture color according to the current light value.
 But not the last 32 colors.
 These colors are there for various lights or fire that stay fully lit no matter where they are.
 An inconvenient sideeffect of this is that the mdl exporter might interpret some of your texture's colors as these fullbright colors and you'll get some weirdly lit pixels in your texture.
 To get rid of this you can edit the exporter a bit.

 Blender plugins are written in python so you'll only need a text editor.
 The plugin consists of a couple of *.py files in a zip.
 Unzip.
 Open quakepal.py.
-Comment out the last 32 entries in this set by putting a hash sign (#) in front of them.
+Comment out the last 32 entries in this set by putting a `#` in front of them.
 Save and zip the whole thing again.
 Reinstall the plugin.

     :::python
         ...